a white pill with blue background

 Taking OxyContin for a prolonged period whilst pregnant can lead to neonatal opioid withdrawal syndrome.
 In this condition, the baby is born physically dependent on OxyContin from the mother’s blood.
 Babies born with neonatal opioid withdrawal syndrome suffer from full-blown opioid withdrawal symptoms.

-Addiction, abuse and misuse of OxyContin can lead to respiratory depression and death.
+Addiction, abuse and misuse can lead to respiratory depression and death.

 Life-threatening respiratory depression is more likely to occur in patients who are opiate intolerant, those who snort or inject the drug, and those who mix OxyContin with alcohol or other depressant drugs, including opiate sedatives and benzodiazepines.